marco-almeida/distributed-music-editor/README.md

 # Distributed Music Editor

-This project uses RabbitMQ, Redis, Celery and FastAPI to develop a system that, through a RESTful API, receives .mp3 files and splits them into multiple tracks/channels, e.g vocals, drums, bass, etc., as to allow the user to for example, separate the vocals from the rest of the track, in order to create a karaoke version of the song.
+This app enables users to split songs into distinct parts, such as vocals, drums, and more, allowing for customized versions, such as karaoke.
+Built with **FastAPI**, the app provides a **RESTful API** for submission and processing of .mp3 files.
+Utilizing the [demucs](https://github.com/facebookresearch/demucs) library with a deep learning model, tracks are separated into individual components.
+The **Celery** module handles processing by dividing the work into multiple jobs, all conveniently monitored through the API.
+RabbitMQ is used to distribute the work among multiple workers and Redis stores the results of the work.

 All work is done asynchronously and as simultaneously as possible.

-RabbitMQ is used to distribute the work among multiple workers.
-Redis is used to store the results of the work and Celery is used to manage the workers.
-FastAPI is used to develop the API.

-The codes uses one library named [demucs](https://github.com/facebookresearch/demucs), this library uses a deep learning model to separate the tracks.
-This library requires [ffmpeg](https://ffmpeg.org/) to work.
-It should be present in most Linux distributions.

-Code snippet to split a track into multiple tracks provided by professors [mariolpantunes](https://github.com/mariolpantunes), [dgomes](https://github.com/dgomes) and [nunolau](https://github.com/nunolau).

 ## Set Up